 Although women’s cricket in India often gets overshadowed by the vastly popular men in blue, dedicated souls like Mithali are doing their bit to ensure some kind of parity.
 The 34-year-old swashbuckling batswoman, who is a role model for many young girls wanting to take up outdoor and team sport, has amassed 6000+ ODI runs in 183 matches.
-Recently, the ever-smiling Hyderabadi took time off her busy schedule to talk exclusively to ParentCircle, on many issues including the role parents need to play to support daughters.
+We spoke to this trailblazer from Hyderabad, who has charted her own path to become one of the most successful sportspersons in India.
+She took time off her busy schedule to talk exclusively to ParentCircle, on many issues including the role parents need to play to support daughters.

 Q.You made your international debut as a 16-year-old in 1999.
 It has been 16 years of cricket already.
 Tired?

 Not at all.
 I am still young.
 I am just 34 (she laughs) and feel I have some distance to travel.
 The 2017 World Cup is clearly on my radar.
 After the disappointment of the last World Cup, I am very keen to make amends.
 I want to win the 2017 World Cup.
 That’s the big dream I am chasing now.